An Alternative Explanation of the Subud Exercise in Psychological Terms

 condition, this leads to the notion of a solution through purifying one’s

-to these through a hypothetical entity called the soul.
-For me, no levels are
+connected to these through a theoretical entity called the soul.
+For me, no

-involved.
-There are just the two types of rationality, both functioning to
+levels are involved.
+There are just the two types of rationality, both

-resolve motivations, but not very well integrated.
-Another area for improvement
+functioning to resolve motivations, but not very well integrated.
+Another area

-is that catering to our needs and desires in socially useful ways could be
+for improvement is that catering to our needs and desires in socially useful

-better prioritised.
-It appears to me that though the latihan assists in
+ways could be better prioritised.
+It appears to me that though the latihan

-alleviating both of these problems at once, the development of spirituality
+assists in alleviating both of these problems at once, the development of

-isn’t about lifting us closer to divinity.
-Rather, it’s more like remedial
+spirituality isn’t about lifting us closer to divinity.
+Rather, it’s more like

 Section 6: Instinct versus